 The Bulgarian power market is dominated by state owned producers.
-Bulgarian Energy Holding (BEH) manages the most important companies in the energy sector, Kozloduy nuclear power plant (NPP), TPP Maritsa Iztok 2, the National Electric Company (NEK), Electric System Operator (ESO), Bulgargaz, Bulgartransgaz and Bulgartel.
+Bulgarian Energy Holding (BEH) manages the most important companies in the energy sector, the Kozloduy nuclear power plant, Maritsa Iztok 2 coal power plant, the National Electric Company (NEK), Electricity System Operator (ESO), Bulgargaz, Bulgartransgaz and Bulgartel.

-The biggest mining activities are situated in the Maritsa East Mining and Energy Complex situated in South Central Bulgaria in the region of Stara Zagora.
-The mining complex itself is situated on 240 km2 and produces nearly 97 per cent of the lignite in the country, directly employing some 12,500 people.
+The largest-scale mining activities are situated in the Maritsa East Mining and Energy Complex situated in South Central Bulgaria in the region of Stara Zagora.
+The mining complex itself stretches over 240 km2 and produces nearly 97 per cent of the lignite in the country, directly employing some 12,500 people.